-Interest Expense-Interest expense decreased \$1.0 million, or 37.6%, to \$1.7 million for the third quarter of 2020 as compared to the same period in 2019.
-The decrease in interest expense is due to a reduction in our average interest rate on our outstanding borrowings in the third quarter of 2020 compared to the prior year.
-Interest expense remained steady at \$6.9 million for the first nine months of both 2020 and 2019.
-Increases in borrowings on the senior credit facility and notes to former owners for our recent acquisitions, including TAS, were offset by a reduction in our average interest rate on outstanding borrowings for the first nine months of 2020 as compared to 2019.
+Interest Expense-Interest expense decreased \$1.1 million, or 42.8%, to \$1.5 million for the first quarter of 2021 as compared to the same period in 2020.
+The decrease in interest expense is due to a reduction in our average interest rate on our outstanding borrowings in the first quarter of 2021 compared to the prior year as well as decreased borrowings on the senior credit facility.

 Changes in the Fair Value of Contingent Earn-out Obligations-The contingent earn-out obligations are measured at fair value each reporting period, and changes in estimates of fair value are recognized in earnings.
-Income from changes in the fair value of contingent earn-out obligations for the third quarter of 2020 increased \$5.4 million as compared to the same period in 2019.
-Income from changes in the fair value of contingent earn-out obligations for the first nine months of 2020 increased \$5.7 million as compared to the same period in 2019.
-The increases were caused by higher expenses in the prior year as a result of increasing our obligation for the BCH acquisition as earnings exceeded forecast in the prior year as well as a reduction in our obligation for Walker in the current year caused by project delays, the impact of COVID-19 and lower than forecasted earnings in the current quarter.
+Income from changes in the fair value of contingent earn-out obligations for the first quarter of 2021 decreased \$1.1 million as compared to the same period in 2020.
+The decrease was caused by higher income in the prior year as a result of Walker's improved results in the first quarter of 2021 compared to previous forecasts as well as other smaller earnout valuations changes that resulted in less earnout income in the current year.
+These were partially offset by earnout income in the current year due to TAS's first quarter 2021 results being lower than previously forecasted.

-Provision for Income Taxes-Our provision for income taxes for the nine months ended September 30, 2020 was \$30.1 million with an effective tax rate of 21.9% as compared to a provision for income taxes of \$26.3 million with an effective tax rate of 24.7% for the same period in 2019.
-The effective tax rate for 2020 was higher than the 21% federal statutory rate primarily due to net state income taxes (4.8%) and nondeductible expenses, including nondeductible expenses related to TAS (2.2%), partially offset by a decrease in unrecognized tax benefits as a result of settlement with the Internal Revenue Service (the "IRS") upon completion of its examination of our amended federal returns for 2014 and 2015 (6.0%).
-The effective tax rate for 2019 was higher than the 21% federal statutory rate primarily due to net state income taxes (4.4%) and nondeductible expenses (1.7%) partially offset by benefits from the filing, and expected filing, of amended returns to claim the energy efficient commercial buildings deduction (the "179D deduction") allocated to us (1.9%) and deductions for stock-based compensation (0.4%).
+Provision for Income Taxes-Our provision for income taxes for the three months ended March 31, 2021 was \$8.7 million with an effective tax rate of 24.8% as compared to a provision for income taxes of \$6.8 million with an effective tax rate of 27.6% for the same period in 2020.
+The effective tax rate for 2021 was higher than the 21% federal statutory rate primarily due to net state income taxes (4.2%) and nondeductible expenses, including nondeductible expenses related to TAS (1.2%), partially offset by deductions for stock-based compensation (1.8%).
+The effective tax rate for 2020 was higher than the 21% federal statutory rate primarily due to net state income taxes (5.0%) and nondeductible expenses (1.9%), partially offset by benefits from the expected filing of amended returns to claim the energy efficient commercial buildings deduction (the "179D deduction") allocated to us (0.3%).

-We currently estimate our effective tax rate for the full year 2020 will be between 22% and 25%, which includes the tax benefits from the IRS settlement of 2014 and 2015 tax years.
-Starting in 2021, we expect our effective tax rate will be between 25% and 30%, as we cannot reasonably estimate the tax benefits from the credit for increasing research activities (the "R&D tax credit") or 179D deduction at this time.
+We currently estimate our future effective tax rates will be between 24% and 29%.
+However, our effective tax rates could be on the low end of this range, or lower, as we continue to pursue claims for the credit for increasing research activities (the "R&D tax credit") and the 179D deduction allocated to us.